abcxyz/github-metrics-aggregator/pipeline/comment/main-old.txt

 )

 var (
 	githubToken                  string
-	pushEventsTable         string
+	uniqueEventsTableFunction    string
-	commitReviewStatusTable string
+	invocationCommentStatusTable string
-	issuesTable             string
+	leechTable                   string
 )

+// TODO: move this struct to comment once lock14's change to use a github app is finished
+// InvocationCommentStatus maps the columns of the 'invocation_comment_status` table in
+// BigQuery.
+type InvocationCommentStatus struct {
+	PullRequestID      int64              `bigquery:"pull_request_id"`
+	PullRequestHTMLURL string             `bigquery:"pull_request_html_url"`
+	ProcessedAt        time.Time          `bigquery:"processed_at"`
+	CommentId          bigquery.NullInt64 `bigquery:"comment_id"`
+	Status             string             `bigquery:"status"`
+	JobName            string             `bigquery:"job_name"`
+	RetryJobAttempts   bigquery.NullInt64 `bigquery:"retry_job_attempts"`
+}

 func init() {
 	// setup commandline arguments
 	// explicitly *not* using the cli interface from abcxyz/pkg/cli due to conflicts
-	// with Beam while using the Dataflow runner. flag.StringVar(&githubToken, "github-token", "", "The token to use to authenticate with github.") flag.StringVar(&pushEventsTable, "push-events-table", "", "The name of the push events table.
-The value provided must be a fully qualified BigQuery table name of the form <project>:<dataset>.<table>") flag.StringVar(&commitReviewStatusTable, "commit-review-status-table", "", "The name of the commit review status table.
-The value provided must be a fully qualified BigQuery table name of the form <project>:<dataset>.<table>") flag.StringVar(&issuesTable, "issues-table", "", "The name of the issues table.
+	// with Beam while using the Dataflow runner. flag.StringVar(&githubToken, "github-token", "", "The token to use to authenticate with github.") flag.StringVar(&uniqueEventsTableFunction, "unique-events-table", "", "The name of the unique events table function.
+The value provided must be a fully qualified BigQuery table name of the form <project>:<dataset>.<table>") flag.StringVar(&invocationCommentStatusTable, "invocation-comment-status-table", "", "The name of the pr comment status table.
+The value provided must be a fully qualified BigQuery table name of the form <project>:<dataset>.<table>") flag.StringVar(&leechTable, "leech-table", "", "The name of the leech table.
 The value provided must be a fully qualified BigQuery table name of the form <project>:<dataset>.<table>")
 }

 // main is the pipeline entry point called by the beam runner.